 Build configuration

-has a concept of Build Configurations
+cmake has a concept of Build Configurations

 which controls what options are passed to the compiler.